Mom (film): Release and marketing

 Mom was previewed at the 2017 Zee Cine Awards by Salman Khan, who called Sridevi "a bigger star than the Khans."
 Sridevi shared the trailer on Twitter, where it went viral.
 It had 1.2 million views in its first 24 hours on YouTube, and had a positive reception in Pakistan.
 The trailer's success had distributors in South India asking for a dubbed version of the film.
 The filmmakers announced that Mom would also be dubbed and released in Tamil, Telugu and Malayalam.

 The film was released in China on 22 March 2019, two years after its release in India.
-Zee Studios International, its distributors, released an international poster for Chinese audiences.
+Zee Studios International and its distributors, released an international poster for Chinese audiences.

 Reception

 Box office

 Mom grossed ₹14.25 crore on its first domestic weekend, and had a domestic gross of about ₹51.78 crore.
 It grossed ₹3.87 crore in North America, ₹164 million in the United Kingdom, ₹4.2 million in Australia, ₹1.4 million in New Zealand, ₹34.5 million in the United Arab Emirates, ₹100,000 in Malaysia, and ₹36 million in the rest of the world, bringing its worldwide 2017 gross to ₹64.9 crore.

 The film was released in China on 10 May 2019.
 It had an opening-weekend gross of (₹41.8 crore) in that country, ranking fourth behind the Hollywood films Pokémon Detective Pikachu and Avengers: Endgame and the Arabic film Capernaum.
 By 4 June 2019, Mom had grossed (₹110.8 crore) in China.